EduardGomezEscandell/ConsoleChess/README.md

 # ConsoleChess

 This project aims to create a console application to play chess.
-In the future I'll attempt to create a rudimentary chess engine.
+In the future, I'll attempt to create a rudimentary chess engine.

 ## Progress
 This project is a work in progress.